-BIOL 641 Conservation Biology & Reserve Design
+BIOL 641 Conservation Biology and Reserve Design 3 cr.

-Examination of modern topics in conservation biology emphasizing impacts of habitat insularization and related landscape perturbations on population dynamics, social structure, genetic diversity, and ecological interactions of organisms.
+Examination of modern topics in conservation biology emphasizing impacts of habitat insularization and related landscape perturbations on population dynamics, social structure, genetic diversity and ecological interactions of organisms.
 Application of these factors in the design of nature reserves and maintenance of biodiversity.
 Lecture.
-Fall only of odd-numbered years.
+Fall only of oddnumbered years.
 Prerequisite: graduate standing.

-BIOL 643 Ethics, Economics and Politics in Conservation
+BIOL 643 Ethics, Economics and Politics in Conservation 2 cr.

 An examination of political and economic considerations associated with protection of endangered species and special habitats.
 Case histories of conflicts among competing forces for natural resources.
-Fall only of oddnumbered years.
+Fall only of odd-numbered years.

-BIOL 650 Special Topics in Fisheries/Wildlife/Applied Ecology and Conservation Biology rent offerings.
-Fall, Spring.
+BIOL 650 Special Topics in Fisheries/Wildlife/Applied Ecology and Conservation Biology

 2-4 cr.
 Course content and credit hours vary depending on the course topic and instructor.
-Course topics will include Ecology, Evolution, and Management of Tropical Fishes; Techniques in Field Ecology; Advanced Animal Behavior; Aquatic Entomology; and Conservation and Management in Tropical Ecosystems.
-Consult Director of AL or Chair of Biology for cur-
+Course topics will include Ecology, Evolution and Management of Tropical Fishes; Techniques in Field Ecology; Advanced Animal Behavior; Aquatic Entomology; and Conservation and Management in Tropical Ecosystems.
+Consult director of AL or chair of Biology for current offerings.
+Repeatable for maximum of 12 credits if topics are substantially different.
+Fall,